arunasankar01/Prediction-of-fake-news-ML/README.md

 2. Decision Tree Classifier
 3. Gradient Boosting Classifier
 4. Random Forest Classifier
-Generates classification reports and evaluates accuracy for each model.

 ## Manual Testing:
 Provides functionality for manual entry of news text for testing against the trained models.